Sing (2016 Hungarian film): Plot

 The story takes place in Budapest in 1991.
 Zsófi (Dorka Gáspárfalvi) moves to a new elementary school and becomes friends with Liza (Dorottya Hais).
-Zsófi joins the award-winning school choir but she is told not to sing out loud because Erika, the teacher, doesn't consider her good enough and the choir is preparing for a competition where they can win a trip to Sweden.
+Zsófi joins the award-winning school choir but she is told not to sing out loud because Erika, the teacher, does not consider her good enough, and the choir is preparing for a competition where they can win a trip to Sweden.
 Zsófi is visibly hurt, but she obeys the teacher and keeps her request secret from the other children.

-Liza notices that Zsófi doesn't sing, and Zsófi tells her about the teacher's request.
-At the next choir rehearsal Liza confronts the teacher, but she is told that it's in the best interest of the choir that only the good singers sing out loud.
-Erika also tells Liza that she didn't want to publicly shame those who can't sing well, but now she asks all of them to raise their hands.
-Zsófi is surprised when she realizes that she was far from being the only one who wasn't allowed to sing.
+Liza notices that Zsófi does not sing, and Zsófi tells her about the teacher's request.
+At the next choir rehearsal Liza confronts the teacher, but she is told that it is in the best interest of the choir that only the good singers sing out loud.
+Erika also tells Liza that she did not want to publicly shame those who cannot sing well, but now she asks all of them to raise their hands.
+Zsófi is surprised when she realizes that she was far from being the only one who was not allowed to sing.
 Later she tells Liza she has a plan.

 The day of the competition arrives.
-Erika's choir is supposed to start singing, and all the children start silently mouthing the lyrics, no one sings.
+Erika's choir is supposed to start singing, and all the children start silently mouthing the lyrics, and no one sings.
 When a frustrated Erika leaves the stage, the children start to sing.